Eden-06/CROF-FileSystem/README.md

 > **A *file system* includes *files* and *directories*.
 > Both files and directories have a modifiable *name* and return their *size* in Bytes.
 > While files return the size of their content, directories should return the accumulated size of all containing directories and files.
+> A directory can contain multiple files and directories as children.
 > Whenever a file or directory changes it's size, its enclosing directory should be notified to recompute its size.**

 The initial CROM model (stored in `model/FileSystem.crom_diagram`) is shown below: